bwoodsend/setup-winlibs-action/README.md

 The [install.py](https://github.com/bwoodsend/setup-winlibs-action/raw/v1/install.py)
 script in this repo can be used as a stand-alone installer to be ran locally on your home machine or on another CI/CD provider.
-Provided that you have `curl`, `7zip` and a reasonably up to date version of Python installed, you can use the following one-liner:
+Provided that you have `curl` and a reasonably up to date version of Python installed, you can use the following one-liner:

 ```bash
 curl -Ls https://github.com/bwoodsend/setup-winlibs-action/raw/v1/install.py | python - --add-to-path